BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [LSLib](https://github.com/Norbyte/lslib/releases)

 > **Note:** Previous versions of the extension required direct use of `divine.exe`.
 This has since been replaced with [LSLib](https://github.com/Norbyte/lslib/releases).
 Make sure your path now points to the directory containing `lslib`.
-Likewise, previouse versions of the extension required python and the image
+Likewise, previouse versions of the extension required python and some external modules (ImageMagick, PIL, etc).
+This has ll been removed and only the above is required afaik

 # Mod Authors Guide